-In order to enable our sole general partner, Boston Properties, Inc. to maintain its REIT status, we may be forced to borrow funds during unfavorable market conditions or to pay taxable distributions of its common stock.
+In order to maintain our REIT status, we may be forced to borrow funds during unfavorable market conditions or to pay taxable dividends of our common stock.

-In order to enable our sole general partner, Boston Properties, Inc. to maintain its REIT status, we may need to borrow funds on a short-term basis to meet the REIT distribution requirements, even if the then-prevailing market conditions are not favorable for these borrowings or, alternatively, for 2010 or 2011, Boston Properties, Inc. could pay a taxable stock distribution.
-To qualify as a REIT, Boston Properties, Inc. generally must distribute to its stockholders at least 90% of its net taxable income each year, excluding capital gains.
-In addition, Boston Properties, Inc. will be subject to a 4% nondeductible excise tax on the amount, if any, by which dividends paid by us in any calendar year are less than the sum of 85% of its ordinary income, 95% of its capital gain net income and 100% of its undistributed income from prior years.
-Boston Properties, Inc. may need short-term debt or long-term debt or proceeds from asset sales, creation of joint ventures or sales of common stock to fund required distributions as a result of differences in timing between the actual receipt of income and the recognition of income for federal income tax purposes, or the effect of non-deductible capital expenditures, the creation of reserves or required debt or amortization payments.
-The inability of our cash flows to cover these distribution requirements could have an adverse impact on our ability to raise short-and long-term debt or sell equity securities in order to fund distributions required to maintain Boston Properties, Inc.'s REIT status.
-Alternatively, under recent IRS guidance that is effective through 2011, Boston Properties, Inc. may elect to distribute taxable distributions that are payable up to 90% in the form of its common stock (with the remainder payable in cash).
-In this event, securityholders will be required to include the full amount of the distribution in income and securityholder's tax liability could exceed the cash portion of their distribution.
+In order to maintain our REIT status, we may need to borrow funds on a short-term basis to meet the REIT distribution requirements, even if the then-prevailing market conditions are not favorable for these borrowings or, alternatively, for 2010 or 2011, we could pay a taxable stock dividend.
+To qualify as REIT, we generally must distribute to our stockholders at least 90% of our net taxable income each year, excluding capital gains.
+In addition, we will be subject to a 4% nondeductible excise tax on the amount, if any, by which dividends paid by us in any calendar year are less than the sum of 85% of our ordinary income, 95% of our capital gain net income and 100% of our undistributed income from prior years.
+We may need short-term debt or long-term debt or proceeds from asset sales, creation of joint ventures or sales of common stock to fund required distributions as a result of differences in timing between the actual receipt of income and the recognition of income for federal income tax purposes, or the effect of non-deductible capital expenditures, the creation of reserves or required debt or amortization payments.
+The inability of our cash flows to cover our distribution requirements could have an adverse impact on our ability to raise short-and long-term debt or sell equity securities in order to fund distributions required to maintain our REIT status.
+Alternatively, under recent IRS guidance that is effective through 2011, we may elect to distribute taxable dividends that are payable up to 90% in the form of our common stock (with the remainder payable in cash).
+In this event, shareholders will be required to include the full amount of the dividend in income, and shareholder's tax liability could exceed the cash portion of their dividend.

-Limits on changes in control of Boston Properties, Inc. may discourage takeover attempts beneficial our securityholders.
+Limits on changes in control may discourage takeover attempts beneficial to stockholders.

-Provisions in Boston Properties, Inc.'s certificate of incorporation and bylaws, its shareholder rights agreement and provisions in our agreement of limited partnership, as well as provisions of the Internal Revenue Code and Delaware corporate law, may:
+Provisions in our certificate of incorporation and bylaws, our shareholder rights agreement and the limited partnership agreement of BPLP, as well as provisions of the Internal Revenue Code and Delaware corporate law, may:

-- delay or prevent a change of control over Boston Properties, Inc. or a tender offer, even if such action might be beneficial to our securityholders or the stockholders of Boston Properties, Inc.; and - limit our securityholders' opportunity or the opportunity of stockholders of Boston Properties, Inc. to receive a potential premium for their units or shares of common stock over then-prevailing market prices.
+- delay or prevent a change of control over us or a tender offer, even if such action might be beneficial to our stockholders; and - limit our stockholders' opportunity to receive a potential premium for their shares of common stock over then-prevailing market prices.